Piecewise Deterministic Sampling for Constrained Distributions: Mirror PDMPs

 We now turn our interest to sampling \eqref{eq:prob} in the case where $\mathcal{M}$ is a proper convex subset of $\mathbb{R}^{d}$ using PDMPs.
 In principle, a starting point to construct a PDMP $z_{t}$ that is ergodic with respect to \eqref{eq:prob} is to introduce some dynamics \eqref{dd} that would ensure that the relevant part of the process (for example $x_{t}$ in ZZS and BPS) remains in $\mathcal{M}$.
 One would then need to modify the jump rates $\lambda$ and jump transition kernel $Q$ so that the process is ergodic with respect to \eqref{eq:prob}.

 As we saw in Section \ref{sec:num_ill} the mirror map better exploits the geometrical structure of $\mathcal{M}$, and for this reason we will combine ideas of PDMPs and mirror maps.
 In order to achieve this, we consider ${\zeta}_t=\nabla\psi({z}_t)$ where $\psi$ is a barrier function.
-Now because of the properties of $\psi$, it is sufficient to ensure that $\zeta_{t}$ has invariant distribution \eqref{pushforward-potential}.
-Note that this is an unconstrained distribution and hence one can choose any PDMP which is ergodic with respect to \eqref{pushforward-potential} to define $\zeta_{t}$.
+Now because of the properties of $\psi$, it is sufficient to ensure that $\zeta_{t}$ is invariant with respect to the push-forward distribution $\tilde{\pi}$ defined through \eqref{pushforward-potential}.
+Note that this is an unconstrained distribution and hence one can choose any PDMP which is ergodic with respect to $\tilde{\pi}$ to define $\zeta_{t}$.
 One can then obtain samples which are ergodic with respect to \eqref{eq:prob} by applying $\nabla \psi^{*}$ to samples of $\zeta$.
 We now discuss mirror ZZS which is an implementation based on the ZZS, similarly one can derive the mirror BPS.